-Dayan was optimistic and thought he would recover quickly, but his injury turned out to be quite severe.
-Dayan and Ruth moved in with Ruth’s parents in Jerusalem so that he could get daily treatment at the hospital.
-He suffered greatly because of embedded shards, causing him headaches.
+Dayan was optimistic and thought he would recover quickly, but his injury was actually quite severe.
+Dayan and Ruth moved in with Ruth’s parents in Jerusalem so that he could get daily treatment at Hadassah Hospital.
+He suffered intensely from embedded shards, causing him headaches.
 His arm, full of shrapnel, became partly paralyzed.
-Some of these medical issues stayed with him throughout his life.
+Some of these medical issues plagued him throughout his life.
 Attempts to reconstruct the eye socket so that he could be fitted with a glass eye failed, and Dayan was forced to wear a patch, which would become his trademark.

 Soon, all this began to cloud his mood.
 He wrote, “I didn’t think I’d be able to get back to military fitness, and sank into sad thoughts about the future – the life of cripple without a profession or financial foundation.”

-Indeed, while his friends were rising through ranks and positions, Dayan was left behind because of his severe injury – or that, at least, was how he felt.
+Indeed, while his friends were rising through ranks and positions, Dayan felt that he was left behind because of his injury.
 Would he have joined the Palmach had he not been wounded?
 While the question remains open, it is doubtful that he would have found his place in the newly founded organization.
-The reason for that, according to Tevet, is that the Palmach reflected the ethos of the kibbutz movement, whereas Dayan was a “moshavnik,” the owner of an independent farm in Nahalal.
-Furthermore, his individualism was ill suited to the ideological conformity that the Palmach demanded.
-Moreover, Yigal Alon, Dayan’s prominent and constant rival, was appointed the Palmach’s deputy commander and then its commander.
+The reason, according to Tevet, is that the Palmach reflected the ethos of the kibbutz movement, whereas Dayan was a “moshavnik,” the owner of an independent farm in Nahalal.
+Furthermore, his individualism was ill suited to the ideological conformity the Palmach demanded.
+Moreover, Alon, Dayan’s prominent and constant rival, was appointed the Palmach’s deputy commander and then its commander.
 It is unlikely the two would have found a place together at the top of so small an organization.
-Most of the members of the Palmach, who were from the kibbutz movement, were totally loyal to Alon.
-In fact, the only one who championed and supported Dayan was Yitzhak Sadeh.
+Most Palmach members were from the kibbutz movement and were totally loyal to Alon.
+In fact, the only one who championed and supported Dayan was Sadeh.

 Intelligence, Negotiations, Party Politics, and Political-Security Issues

-As a result of his injury, Dayan was sidelined from operational command activity, which is key in every military endeavor.
-However, what seemed at the time to constitute a disaster would later turn out to be a blessing, as he acquired experience in areas that would serve him well in the future and prepare him for the rest of his life.
-At first, he joined the political department of the Jewish Agency with the help of Reuven Shilo’ah, who was close to Ruth Dayan’s parents and knew Dayan from the time he had worked on behalf of the Mem-Gimmel in Acre Prison.
-The Jewish Agency then was in touch with British intelligence in its attempt to prepare for the possibility that Palestine would be conquered by the Germans.
-In the middle of 1941, Dayan proposed the establishment of an espionage network, called the Moshe Dayan Network.
-The plan included building a network of broadcasting stations that would broadcast news about events in the conquered areas to the British.
-In September, a course was held for station operators, and with the help of its graduates, Dayan set up six stations.
+Because of his injury, Dayan was sidelined from operational command activity, which is key in every military endeavor.
+However, what seemed at the time a disaster would later prove to be a blessing, as he acquired experience in areas that would serve him well in the future.
+First, he joined the Political Department of the Jewish Agency with the help of Reuven Shilo’ah, who was close to Ruth Dayan’s parents and knew Dayan from the time he had worked on behalf of the Mem-Gimmel in Acre Prison.
+The Jewish Agency then had contacts with British intelligence as it prepared for the possibility of a German conquest of Palestine.
+In the middle of 1941, Dayan proposed establishing an espionage network. the Moshe Dayan Network.
+The plan included building a network of radio stations to broadcast news about events in the conquered areas to the British.
+In September, a course was held for station operators, and Dayan set up six stations with the help of its graduates.